vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 little water though; my sense is that my water consumption is reasonable and maybe a little bit on the higher side, though there may have been some periods in between where my water consumption dropped.

+## Proton pump inhibitor (PPI) prescription

+As part of my [urgent care
+visit](2024-04-30-urgent-care-visit-and-tests.md), I was prescribed a PPI called pantoprazole (Protonix) and picked up 30 doses of it from Walgreens on the way back.
+However, after doing further research, and observing the trajectory of my pain, I decided to not take the PPI.
+I may document my thinking in more detail in the future.